Chinook (King) Salmon

 In recent decades, the Steelhead fishery in Lake Michigan has taken off, offering anglers very aggressive strikes and many line peeling acrobatic jumps out of the water when hooked.
 Most of the Steelhead in Lake Michigan now are not the same species as those your father or grandfather may have caught.
 In those days, more colorful football-shaped Rainbows were caught and they didn’t jump as much.
 These were Rainbow Trout made to be Steelhead.
 These days we catch far more pure Steelhead strains of silvery, ocean run strains of fish with steel-blue backs that are generally longer and more narrow.
 These pure Steelhead strain-fish are also native to the Pacific Northwest and like the Salmon there, spend most of the life in the ocean but are born in freshwater rivers.
 We catch these hard fighting, acrobatic fish in the 8-16lb class throughout the season when schools arrive at the southern end of the Lake.
 On average though, we will catch more Steelhead during June, July, and August.
 The Illinois State record Steelhead was caught in these waters of Lake Michigan in early July 1993 and weighed more than 31lbs.
 Windycitysalmon’s heaviest Steelhead weighed in at 18lbs and was caught during the 2011 season.

 The variety of Brown Trout we fish for and catch is hard to beat anywhere in the world.
 Because of the forage base they feed on, Lake Michigan Brown Trout grow far heavier than their close cousins that fly fishermen fish for in the mountain streams out west but they are essentially the same fish.
 A very beautiful fish, our Browns take on a stocky physique and can be consistently caught in the 6-17lb range with heavier fish not at all uncommon.
-Usually inhabiting specific areas of shallower water, most Browns are are caught in April and sometimes October when we specifically fish for them.
+Usually inhabiting specific areas of shallower water, most Browns are are caught in April and into May.
+However some of our largest, trophy-class browns are caught in July and August when specific winds force cold water on the shoreline allowing us to effectively target them specifically.
 Browns fight very hard and like to stay down, right up until the very end.
 The Illinois State record Brown was caught in June of 1997 in these waters of Lake Michigan and weighed close to 37lbs.
-Lake Michigan was also home to two separate, 41lb 8 oz world record brown trout which shared that distinction from 2010 until a new world record of 42lb 1oz fish was caught in New Zealand in 2013.
-Windycitysalmon’s heaviest Brown Trout weighed in at 28lb 8oz, was caught during the 2010 season, and is now on his wall in his office.
+Lake Michigan was also home to two separate, 41lb 8 oz world record brown trout which shared that distinction from 2010 until a new world record of 42lb 1oz fish was caught elsewhere in 2013.
+Windycitysalmon’s heaviest Brown Trout weighed in at 31lbs 6 ozs and was caught in July of 2021.
+Prior to that, a 28lb 8oz, was caught in the summer of the 2010 season, and is now on Capt Rick’s wall in his office.